No refunds will be given for cancellation due to weather conditions.

 - If tied, play 2 x 10 minute halves (no golden goal).

 Semi-Final games ending in a tie will go straight to kicks from the mark.

 Scoring Issues should be reported immediately to the Tournament Director for re-verification by the Referee Assignor.
 All scores will be verified and signed off on by the winning coach.

 If you have any questions before, during or after games, please contact a field marshal on duty at your field.
 Field Marshal will be wearing appropriate identification.

-All decisions by the Tournament Director are final and are not subject to appeal.
+All decisions by the Tournament Committee are final and are not subject to appeal.
 To contact the Tournament Director, please visit Tournament Headquarters and they will locate the Director for you.